FoundationDB/fdb-kubernetes-operator/docs/manual/backup.md

 You can find more information about the backup feature in the [FoundationDB Backup documentation](https://apple.github.io/foundationdb/backups.html).

-**Warning**: Support for backups in the operator is still in development, and there are significant missing features.
+**Warning**: Support for backups in the operator is still in development, and there are some missing features.

 ## Example Backup